timescale/docs/self-hosted/configuration/configuration.md

 ---
-title: Configuring TimescaleDB
+title: Configuring Timescale
-excerpt: How to configure a TimescaleDB instance
+excerpt: How to configure a Timescale instance
 products: [self_hosted]
 keywords: [configuration]
 tags: [settings]
 ---

-# Configuring TimescaleDB
+# Configuring Timescale

-TimescaleDB works with the default PostgreSQL server configuration settings.
+Timescale works with the default PostgreSQL server configuration settings.
 However, we find that these settings are typically too conservative and can be limiting when using larger servers with more resources (CPU, memory, disk, etc).
 Adjusting these settings, either